 In the end, Jobs was the most captivating presenter on the world stage during his era, Gallo wrote.
-If you want to personally see some of his best work, there are still thousands of his presentations for free viewing on YouTube, including his famous 2007 iPhone presentation.
+If you want to personally see some of his best work, there are still thousands of his presentations for free viewing on YouTube.

 No one can dismiss his skill by claiming he was talking about something that everyone was interested in.
 He wasn’t.
 He was talking about new electronic software, of which the last two words alone are capable of causing insomniacs to doze.

 For Jobs, the secret was all about telling a good story.
 People found his stories interesting; they listened and realized that the story had impact on their own lives.
 They connected and they continued to connect with him each time he spoke.

 Daniel Pink, bestselling author of To Sell Is Human, is another much in demand speaker with enviable presentation skills.
 He starts preparation for every presentation by asking himself one question: What’s the one big idea I want people to take away from my presentation?

 He tries to sum it up in a tweet.
 He figures if he can’t contain his idea in 140 characters, he isn’t ready to start preparing the presentation.

 Tim Ferriss, author of The Four-Hour Work Week, uses the Rule of Five Divisions for his presentations.
 He divides each one into five parts, the introduction, three body segments, and the closure.
 Each body segment can only deal with one key point, so no presentation of Tim’s contains more than three key points.

 He then rehearses his remarks (but doesn’t memorize them) for up to 10 times or until he feels comfortable that he can present his remarks.